jdh4/mac_productivity/basics/README.md

 ![Folders to Sidebar Before](images/before_sidebar_arrow.png)

+The `winter_2026` folder is now easly accessible:

 ![Folders to Sidebar](images/sidebar.png)

 **Exercise**: Add one of your frequently used folders to the sidebar.

+Later we will see how Raycast Quicklinks can also be used to quickly open a Finder window for a specific folder.

 ## Repeat Rates